 Can Bunnies Rabbits Eat Brussel Sprouts?

-When we changing the foods it can be affected to Bunny’s digestive system.
+When we change the foods it can be affected Bunny’s digestive system.
 Diarrhea can be a serious health issue for baby rabbits.
 After they are eligible to eat, first try to feed juicy vegetables for them.
 Try to provide a small portion of the first.
-After that keep inspects them 24 hrs.
+After that keep inspecting them 24 hrs.
 Don’t feed more than one type of new food at the same time.
-If they not showing any health issues you can slightly increase the amount of food according to a guide.
+If they do not show any health issues you can slightly increase the amount of food according to a guide.

 Can Rabbits Eat Cooked Brussel Sprouts?